JuliaLang/www.julialang.org/jsoc/gsod/projects.md

 ## JuliaStats (Statistics)

 The [JuliaStats](https://github.com/juliastats) organization hosts packages solving various problems in data analysis and statistics, from computing [distances](https://github.com/JuliaStats/Distances.jl/) to [grouping data points together](https://juliastats.github.io/Clustering.jl/stable).
   This breadth of scope makes it challenging to keep track of which task is performed in each package.
+The mentors for this project can be found [here](https://github.com/orgs/JuliaStats/people).

-- ### JuliaStats website
+ ### JuliaStats website

   The [main website](https://juliastats.github.io) is at the moment displaying a brief list of packages from the ecosystem.
 We could use this central place to map the features to the different packages, and how to use them in different situations.
 We envison this could potentially look like the "Compare Features" section of the [GitHub pricing page](https://github.com/pricing) with additional pages that highlight the use cases of the different packages in various domains.